Micanga/scc0201_icc_i/README.md

 Exercises 53 to 73 are commented in Portuguese due to the evaluative character.

-Useful and general methods are in "utils/" directory.
+Useful and general methods are in "utils.c" file.

 # General Projects Info